rwblokzijl/Msc-thesis-EuroToken/thesis.md

 In the evaluation of this project in a later chapter, we will explore to what extent our implementation conforms to these requirements.
-The technical requirements are emboldened in the list, as they will be guiding in our design.
+The technical requirements are emboldened in the list, as they will be guiding our design.
 The rest will only be speculated on as they do not pertain to the topic of computer science and fall outside our area of expertise.
 Because of the broad nature, and political and legal angles of these requirements, a technical